Fake Plastic Snow: Plot

 After leaving Daniel's office, Betty goes to her desk and opens a gift waiting for her, which turns out to be a notebook.
-She assumes this is from Daniel and gives him the thumbs up but he doesn't know what she's doing, since it didn't come from him.
-She walks down the hall to Amanda who tells her flatly that she is the right person to replace her and she'll prove it: She'll help Betty plan the Christmas party.
+She assumes this is from Daniel and gives him a thumbs-up, but he doesn't know what she's doing, since it didn't come from him.
+She walks down the hall to Amanda who tells her flatly that she is the right person to replace her and she'll prove it: she'll help Betty plan the Christmas party.
 Betty reluctantly accepts the offer.
 A bundle of fake snow arrives and Betty walks it into Henry, spilling it over both of them.
 He bashfully tries to pull some out of her hair as they shyly glance at each other.
 Henry then makes a series of unintentional double-entendres while Betty tries to hide her excitement when he says he will be 'on top of her' for the next few days overseeing the party budget.

 Meanwhile, half a dozen lingerie models arrive to pose the new collection for Daniel.
 They include Aerin, Daniel's first supermodel girlfriend.
 Betty leaves to try to sort through resumes before she rushes in again to stop Daniel from easy temptation and announces that the photographer is ready for the models.

 Across town later that day, Betty and Walter are at his store's Christmas party.
 They have their photo taken with Walter's boss and his wife.
 The wife of Walter's boss tells Betty that she used to work in Manhattan too, but they're "Queens girls" and this is where they belong.
 Betty stares at Walter and his boss with a less than enthusiastic feeling.
 Betty asks the woman when she knew that her husband was the one.
 She just knew; when did Betty know Walter was?
 She's not sure yet.

 Upset that Marc wants in on her secret, Wilhelmina gets a call from her mysterious friend who's concerned about having Marc silenced.
 Wilhelmina states he will be permanently silenced very soon.
 She adjusts the Christmas tree ornaments and walks out revealing Marc hiding behind the tree.
 He's terrified and takes a breath of his inhaler.

 In another part of the MODE building, it's late in the office and Amanda is still there, rummaging through Daniel's desk and trying on the rings he bought for Sofia.
 Her feelings for Daniel aren't exactly as simple as she wishes they were.
 One ring gets stuck on her finger.

 Also later on in another location at the Meade Building, Bradford is being visited by Mr. Greene.
 He's managed to find proof that Fey Sommers is really dead after visiting the coroner at the cemetery, which leads to new questions over who the mystery woman really is, now that a relative has claimed Fey's remains.